nirabo/carnd-behavioral-cloning/README.md

 to be difficult to be learned due to varios ligthning condition changes, texture changes on the road and surroundings, bridge crossings and interrupted lane markings.

+Since going in a circle around the track will lead to predominance of turns in the direction of driving, the track was driven in both directions

+#### Track 1 - Driving Left

+![][initial]

+#### Track 1 - Driving Right

+![][track-1-right]

-***Track-2*** is a two-lane mountain track with continuos markings but very narrow lane-width.
+***Track-2*** is a two-lane mountain track with continuos markings but with a narrow lane-width.
+The horizon on this track is in some cases visible, but mostly not.
+Also the predominant background are dark-green steep hills, steep rocks and abysses.
-It's terrain is abbundant of steep climbs, drops and sharp turns.
+The terrain of track 2 is abbundant of steep climbs, drops and sharp turns.

+#### Track 2 - Driving in Both lanes
+![][track-2]

+### Data Augmentation

-The global lighting condition and scenery color distribution varied greatly between both tracks.
+The global lighting condition and scenery color distribution varies greatly between both tracks.
+To increase the ability of the network to generalize on both tracks, several pre-processing data augmentations where attempted.

+#### Normalizing the steering angle distributions

+As can be seen, the steering angle distributions on track-1 depend on the direction being driven and are mostly concentrated around zero - i.e. around straight-line driving .
+Since it is necessary to train the car to make turns, as good as driving straight in a line, curved sections must be augmented and repeated.

+##### **Using the Side Cameras**
+The simulator generates data from three camera locations, centre of car and left/right translated cameras.
+The left-right translation was assumed to impact the steering angle by a parametric threshold (0.25 < threshold < 0.35).
+This effectively tripples the dataset by solely adding images that simulate curves.

+![][track-1-left]

+##### **Image Flipping**
+Sections of the data with a greater steering angle then a threshold (0.1 < threshold < 0.4) where flipped and their corresponding steering angles inverted.

+**Example**: Track-1 Left driving flipped:
+![][track-1-left-flipped]

+**Example**: Track-1 Right driving flipped:
+![][track-1-right-flipped]

+As can be seen, image distributions now are approximately symmetrical mirror images of each other round the 0 axis.

+##### **Combining different runs**

+In order to improve upon the left-right driving differences, runs can be combined.

+![][combined]

+##### **Reducing Zero Angle Images**

+Since zero-angle images are still the most abbundant, their probability of occurrence was reduced to a parametric threshold (0.2 < threshold < 0.4)

 ## Method

 ## Results